bianca9901/hangman/README.md

 ## Features left to Implement

 * At the moment, the player has to remember prevouisly guessed incorrect letters.
-Even though this could be seen as a part of the game (to remember or to scroll up to remind themselves if they had already guessed that letter), I do want to make a collection of letters that has already been guessed in the future, displaying all of the words that has already been guessed right next to the input field.
+Even though this could be seen as a part of the game (to remember or to scroll up to remind themselves if they had already guessed that letter), In the future I do want to make a collection of letters that have already been guessed, displaying all of them right next to the input field.
+I would also like to implement an error message saying "You have already guessed that letter".

 * A favicon ??